 Writing a good resume is like winning a league match.
 They don’t give you the championship trophy but they ensure that you move forward without getting eliminated.
 A good resume is just not something that follows the format taught in schools for once as a composition activity and then totally abandoned.
 There are 1000’s of resumes reaching the recruiters and for yours to stand out, you have to shuffle your own cards in such a way that you win the game.
 A few tips could help you get it done and customize your resume as creative as possible.

-- Show some individuality- In the achievements part, try to show some individuality because you are marketing only yourself in your resume.
-If the achievement is a team work, don’t start the sentence with “One of the…” Instead, tell about the remarkable contribution you made.
+Show some individuality- In the achievements part, try to show some individuality because you are marketing only yourself in your resume.
+If the achievement is teamwork, don’t start the sentence with “One of the…” Instead, tell about the remarkable contribution you made.

 Use some common keywords- Resumes are gone through by softwares’ before a human being does.
 So, for the software to identify your resume easily, browse common resume keywords and use them in the right places.

 Include all your contact details- Your contact details can better be at the beginning of the resume.
 It is a psychological indication that you are confident and highly interested in getting the job and you will definitely be contacted.
 When your contact details are in the beginning, the recruiters start reading that and they subconsciously get a personal connection with you by knowing where and how to reach you.